bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

 Now, depending on when you run the tests, one of them is going to fail!
+This is, of course, useless.

-We've fallend for the _difficult dependency_ trap, of coupling directly to the system clock.
+We've fallen for the _difficult dependency_ trap.
+We coupled directly to the system clock.

-Oh dear.
+D'Oh!

 We need to decouple that and introduce an abstraction for the clock.

-I'm choosing to bite the bullet, and pass in some interface into the `amOrPm()` function as a parameter.
+I'm choosing to bite the bullet, and pass in an interface into the `amOrPm()` function as a parameter.
 This will be the abstraction for our source of system time.

 As this changes the programming interface, we'll need to update the tests.
 I prefer to comment out one of the two tests and work on one test first: